 Once your app meets target market specifications, regulations and best practices, you should run it past the people that will actually use it through focus groups and surveys.

-Go back and think about how your app answers the questions from step 1:
+Think about how your app answers the questions from step 1:

 - Does the app solve a specific real problem?